 Once you’ve found the vehicle that you’d like to buy, you can apply for a loan online.
 When you apply during normal business hours, you may receive a response in as little as two hours.

 With loans starting at just $3,000, U.S. Bank offers auto loans with a lower minimum than you’ll find from many other banks and loan providers.
 Though the U.S. Bank’s auto loan pre-approval process does involve a hard credit check, it gives you the ability to get a sense of what you can afford.
 With a pre-approval, you can narrow your focus to cars that you’ll be able to finance.
 Having a pre-approval letter can also help with bargaining while you shop for a car.

-The U.S. Bank loan payment calculator can help you to estimate your monthly payments.
-You can adjust the term and your loan balance to see which options work best for your budget.
+U.S. Bank’s auto loan calculator can help you to estimate your monthly payments.
+You can adjust the term and your loan balance to see which auto financing options work best for your budget.

-- Don’t plan to pay off your loan early
+- Don’t plan to pay off your car loan early

 - Have or are willing to set up a U.S. Bank account to make payments

 - Want to get details on loan rates while still having the flexibility to shop around

 You’ll get the best interest rates on a U.S. Bank auto loan if you: